 Richard A. Lerner, M.D.
 Dr. Lerner has served as a director of the Company since March 2007.
 Dr. Lerner served as President of The Scripps Research Institute, a private, non-profit biomedical research organization, from 1986 until 2011 and is currently serving as an institute professor.
 Dr. Lerner is a member of numerous scientific associations, including the National Academy of Science and the Royal Swedish Academy of Sciences.
-Dr. Lerner serves as director of Sequenom, Inc. (Nasdaq:SQNM), a life sciences company and Teva (NYSE:TEVA).
-He is also a director for Intra-Cellular Therapies, a privately held biotechnology company.
-He previously served as a director of Kraft Foods, Inc.
+Dr. Lerner serves as director of Sequenom, Inc. (NASDAQ:SQNM), a life sciences company.
+He is also a director for Intra-Cellular Therapies, Inc. (NASDAQ:ITCI) a biotechnology company.
+He previously served as a director of Kraft Foods, Inc. and Teva.